Highlands Ranch Metro District

 Stormwater management is an important component of the Metro District’s public works services.
 Stormwater is collected through pipe systems from streets and then conveyed through the open space drainage ways.
 These drainage ways provide flood control and water quality enhancement of stormwater.
 These open space corridors are home to wildlife and are the backbone of our open space trail system.
 In light of these multiple uses, the corridors must be protected from the effects of increased storm flows, erosion, pollution and other impacts of urbanization.
 The Metro District’s Public Works staff takes a proactive approach to stormwater management by balancing these various demands.

-The Metro District is a member of the Colorado Stormwater Council, a state-wide organization of permittees, and is a member of CLEAR, the Douglas County stormwater group.
+The Metro District is a non-standard MS4 stormwater permit holder with CDPHE, the Colorado Department of Public Health and Environment.
+The permit was renewed in 2021 with a five-year term.
+The Metro District is also a member of the Colorado Stormwater Council, a state-wide organization of permittees, and is a member of CLEAR, the Douglas County stormwater group.
 The CLEAR organization also cooperates and shares resources to meet permit requirements.

 The Metro District has a master plan for restoring and improving the drainageways in the open spaces in Highlands Ranch.
 This work is done in conjunction with Mile High Flood District, who participates in funding and managing these projects.